 Some common fraud offences include; obtaining financial advantage by deception, accounting fraud, forgery, credit card fraud, insurance fraud, property fraud, Workcover fraud, Medicare Fraud and Centrelink Fraud.

-The law considers Fraud to be a “dishonesty offence” and it is viewed very seriously by the Courts.
+The law considers Fraud to be a “dishonesty offence” and is viewed very seriously by the Courts.
 It is an intentionally dishonest act or omission done with the purpose of deceiving another party.

 I’ve been charged with fraud.
 What can I do?